-Here’s what you’ll find in this Chocolate Pairing Guide
+Here’s What You’ll Find in this Chocolate Pairing Guide:

-- Wine and chocolate pairing recommendations
+2. Wine and chocolate pairings

-- Whisky and chocolate pairing recommendations
+3. Whisky and chocolate pairings

-- Cheese and chocolate pairing recommendations
+5. Cheese and chocolate pairings

 Feel free to acquaint yourself with our Guide to Chocolate Tasting before delving in.

 The Courtship: Think of pairing as a courtship between two soon-to-be lovers, and you have been given the task of bringing them together.
 Start out by carefully tasting the dark chocolate on its own.
-Next, carefully taste the wine, spirit, or cheese on its own—exploring both aroma and flavor.
+Next, carefully taste the wine, spirit, or cheese on its own, exploring both aroma and flavor.

 Serving Instructions: Spirits should be served neat or, in some cases, with a very small addition of water.
 Be forewarned that ice will mute the flavor of both the chocolate and the spirit and may compromise the experience.
-Cheese should also be served at room temperature.
+Cheese should be served at room temperature.